EllaCodes4/minimalist-weather-app/README.md

 ## Lessons Learned

 This project was a fun project.
 It started just after I had finished my original weather app.
-My fiance saw the weather widget on our Smart TV and said, "Oh, that's a cool design for a Weather App.
+My fiance saw a weather widget on TV's home screen and said, "Oh, that's a cool design for a Weather App.
 Can you do something like that?"
 I looked at it and said, "I can try!
 It'll be good practice!"
-One late night later, it was done!
-I had replicated the design.
-The next morning, I showed my fiance and he was like, "Oh snap!
+Curious and motivated, I stayed up late, trying, and succeeded in replicating the design that night.
+The next day, I showed my fiance and he was like, "Oh snap!
 That was fast!
-You did that last night?"
+You did that last night?!"

 - In building this project, I learned that I could create something useful and polished within a few hours.
 - I also learned that I am capable of replicating designs, and that it starts with inspecting first, identifying what is needed and where (h1 here, div there) and then crafting a plan on how I was going to convert that design into code.